ontherunwithdman/WHSTechNotes/journal.md

 # October 28
 Technology plays a huge role in elections today.
 One positive impact is that it can make voting more accessible and convenient.
 However, technology also presents challenges.
 One concern is the potential for voter fraud.
 Another concern is the spread of misinformation and disinformation online.
 Overall, technology has a significant impact on elections, both positive and negative.
 It is important to be aware of these impacts and to work to ensure that technology is used in a way that promotes fair and democratic elections.
+# November 4
+It is important to protect your personal and sensitive information when publishing online because it can be used in ways you did not intend.
+For example, someone could use your personal information to steal your identity or to harass you.

+Here are some steps you can take to ensure that the information you share on platforms like GitHub or social media remains secure:

+* Use strong passwords and don't reuse them across multiple accounts.
+* Be careful about what information you share online, and be aware of the privacy settings of the platforms you use.
+* Be cautious about clicking on links or downloading files from unknown sources.
+* Use a VPN when connecting to public Wi-Fi networks.

+If you have ever shared something online that you later realized was too personal, you can try to remove it or limit its visibility.
+You can also be more careful about what you share in the future.

+You can balance being open and collaborative in online spaces while still protecting your privacy by using a pseudonym, limiting the amount of personal information you share, and being aware of the privacy settings of the platforms you use.